dwachss/kavanotparsedown/README.md

  <figcaption class="source">This is the <cite>source</cite></figcaption>
 </figure>
 ```
- Unlike the Python syntax, successive attributes with the same name will be ignored. `{: .foo .bar }` will only become `class="foo"`.
+ Classes will be combined `{: .foo .bar }` will  become `class="foo bar"`.
 Attribute names with illegal characters will be ignored.

 ## Markdown in HTML block elements
 I borrowed this from [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/).
 Block-level raw HTML is generally not parsed, but if the attribute `markdown` or `md` is set, then the inner HTML will be parsed (with the same parser, so internal HTML is not parsed unless *it* has the `markdown` attribute set.